Bair Hugger Warming Blankets

 “I am very proud of the old technology, but I am also proud to spread the word that there is a problem.”

-In 2010 Augustine’s company began selling a warming device called HotDog.
-It’s a direct competitor to Bair Hugger.
+That same year, Augustine’s company began selling a warming device called “HotDog,” which is a direct competitor to Bair Hugger.
 Augustine now warns against using Bair Huggers.
 He urges particular caution for joint replacement surgery.
 Augustine claimed the device posed an increased infection risk.

 Hundreds of patients have filed lawsuits against 3M.
 The lawsuits claim Bair Hugger devices were responsible for infections they experienced following surgery.